jonathanulco/laurakalbag-dot-com/content/posts/digest-from-ampersand-conf/digest-from-ampersand-conf.md

 <p style="text-align: center;">
 {{< figured >}}
   {{< link href="http://typekit.com/fonts/museo-slab" >}}
-  	{{< imgsrcset command="Resize" title="Museo Slab as seen in Safari on OSX and Internet Explorer on Windows" original="/images/2011/06/museo-slab.gif" alt="Museo Slab as seen in Safari on OSX and Internet Explorer on Windows" caption="Museo Slab as seen in Safari on OSX and Internet Explorer on Windows (samples from Typekit)" >}}
+  	{{< imgsrcset title="Museo Slab as seen in Safari on OSX and Internet Explorer on Windows" original="/images/2011/06/museo-slab.gif" alt="Museo Slab as seen in Safari on OSX and Internet Explorer on Windows" caption="Museo Slab as seen in Safari on OSX and Internet Explorer on Windows (samples from Typekit)" >}}
   {{< /link >}}
 {{< /figured >}}&nbsp;